How to Block Apps That Work Against Your Wallet

 How to block food delivery and shopping apps on your Android phone or device

-3. Block websites: If you also want to make sure you don’t have access to the food delivery or shopping websites in addition to their apps, simply add the sites you want to block to a new block list.
-To make this easier, you can use the category filters for ‘Shopping’ and/or ‘Food Delivery.’
+5. Block websites: If you also want to make sure you don’t have access to the food delivery or shopping websites in addition to their apps, simply add the sites you want to block to the blocklist.
+You can do this by adding the URLs to ‘Custom Domains’ on the blocklist.
+Or to make this easier, you can use the category filters for ‘Shopping’ and/or ‘Food Delivery.’
 Category filters include a list of popular websites and apps within a category.
 You can review the tables below for a complete list of websites and apps included in each category.

 Websites and apps blocked by the Food Delivery category filter